'Patients Will Die': One County's Challenge To Trump's 'Conscience Rights' Rule

 "We have, as a county, more flexibility to litigate because we have a county Board of Supervisors that's very supportive of patients' rights," says Smith, the county executive.
 "But every county, every public health system, will have the same concerns."

 Trump administration officials say the federal rule is necessary to protect health workers' religious freedom.
-As we've reported, Roger Severino, the director of HHS' Office for Civil Rights, has made the right of health workers to refuse to offer care for religious reasons to some patients his signature issue.
+As NPR has reported, Roger Severino, the director of HHS's Office for Civil Rights, has made the right of health workers to refuse to offer care for religious reasons to some patients his signature issue.
 In a statement sent to NPR, Severino vowed to "defend the rule vigorously."

 The next step: A judge in U.S. District Court will decide whether any of the California plaintiffs pass the test for preliminary injunctive relief — that if the rule goes into effect, they will suffer "irreparable harm."